 There are three important reasons to carry a credit card on your trip: You can earn more points, you'll limit your exposure to fraud, and with the right card, you'll stop paying foreign transaction fees.
 Luckily, this is a popular feature on more and more travel credit cards.
 Still, we have some favorites.

-- The Chase Sapphire Preferred® Card has been a mainstay in traveler’s wallets for years thanks to earning 2x points on all travel and dining, solid travel insurance protections, and no foreign transaction fees … all on a card with just a $95 annual fee.
+- The Chase Sapphire Preferred® Card has been a mainstay in traveler's wallets for years thanks to earning 2x points on all travel and 3x points per dollar spent on dining, solid travel insurance protections, and no foreign transaction fees … all on a card with just a $95 annual fee.